 - Live site – front end for site visitors.

-- Public user - has permissions to see live unsecured resources (pages, documents, images …) on the live site, represents a site visitor who hasn't logged in.
+- Public user – can see live unsecured resources (pages, images …) on the live site.
+Represents a site visitor who has not signed in.
+Has privilege level None.

-- Authenticated user - a logged in site visitor, can see some secured resources on the live site (depending on assigned roles).
+- Authenticated user – a signed in user.
+May see secured resources on the live site (depending on assigned roles).
+Has privilege level None.

-- Editor - has access to CMS Desk on the assigned sites.
+- Editor – has access to the administration interface for assigned sites.
+Permissions are determined by assigned roles.

-The Public user, Sites administrator and Global administrator user types have permissions determined by their user level.
-The other two types, Authenticated users and Editors, are more flexible and their permissions are determined by their roles.
+Public users, Administrators and Global administrators have permissions determined by their privilege level.
+The other two types, authenticated users and Editors, are more flexible and their permissions are determined by their roles.

-Users who want to access CMS Desk (and see the content) must have the Is editor option checked in Site Manager -> Administration -> Users -> edit a user -> General.
-Moreover, they need to be assigned to roles with permissions configured according to these users' needs.
+Users who want to access the administration interface must have at least the Editor privilege level.
+Moreover, they need to have assigned roles with permissions configured according to these users’ needs.

-Public users (users who are not global administrators nor editors) can access only the Live site.
+Public users (users with the None privilege level) can access only the Live site.

-Global administrators can sign in to the system as other users.
-This allows them to view the user interface from the users' perspective.
+Administrators can sign in to the system as other users.
+This allows them to view the user interface from the given user’s perspective.
+To impersonate other users, edit a user in the Users application and click Log in as this user.

-Due to the security reasons, only the global administrators can impersonate other users.
-Additionally, it is not possible to impersonate other global administrators.
+Due to security reasons, only users with the Administrators or Global administrator privilege level can use impersonation.
+Additionally, it is not possible to impersonate other administrators.

 Permissions and UI elements

-Permissions for the whole system can be managed in one place in the Administration interface.
-They are role based – you cannot assign specific permissions to a user directly, you always need to assign the user to a role and then give the role certain permission(s).
+Permissions for the whole system can be managed in one place in the administration interface in the Permission application.
+They are role based – you cannot assign specific permissions to users directly, you always need to assign the user to a role and then give the role certain permission(s).
 There are two types of permissions:

 There are two standard permissions – read and modify (manage).
 Also, many modules have their own specific set of permissions for better granularity or for better handling of special scenarios.
 For example, the Users module has the special permission “Manage user roles” which allows a given role to add or remove a user from/to a role.

-To allow roles to modify documents and other parts of the system, you need to assign them both the read and manage permissions.
+To allow roles to modify pages and other parts of the system, you need to assign them both the read and manage permissions.

 If you assign only the manage permission to a role, then this role will not be allowed to view the specified pages.

 There are also modules, for example the Forum module, where you can specify a special set of permissions directly in the module’s configuration and even from the live site.
-It is assumed that these modules will be managed directly by Authenticated users who don’t have access to the Administration interface (CMS Desk).
+It is assumed that these modules will be managed directly by Authenticated users who don’t have access to the administration interface.

 Be careful when assigning permissions, as some permissions can have other security implications.
 For example, you should assign the Manage user roles permission (from the Users module) only to a role with properly instructed users.